star-history/star-history/public/blog/ai-web-scraper.md

 ## To Sum Up

 Of course, there is no one-size-fits-all web scraper.
-Do you prefer old school traditional web scrapers or LLM-empowered ones?
+Do you prefer old-school traditional web scrapers or LLM-empowered ones?

 📧 *Subscribe to our [weekly newsletter here](https://star-history.beehiiv.com/subscribe).*